Rlg Communications: E-commerce platform

 Rlg Communications with the boom of the digital era, established an online platform to sell its own products online.
 The eCommerce business revenue picked up the revenue of the company with card payments and cash on delivery worldwide.
 At the 1st Electronic Transaction and Commerce Summit in the United Arab Emirates (UAE) organized by the Telecommunications Regulatory Authority - TRA, regulators of the telecom sector, Rlg Communications was awarded by the TRA for technological innovation in the African region.

 Partnership

 Rlg Communications partners Microsoft to provide the company with the firmware for their Uhuru range of computers.
 The range runs on Windows 8 operating system.

 New project

-The company started building Ghana's first technology park, Hope City, in March 2013.
-The city will have Africa's tallest building when completed in 2016.
-The project which is the biggest in Ghana is estimated to cost 10 billion dollars.
+The company aimed to build Ghana's first technology park, Hope City, in March 2013.
+The city was planned to have Africa's tallest building when completed.
+The project was estimated to cost 10 billion dollars, however as of today the project has not been built.